-Value Chain Development for Tilapia and Catfish Products: Opportunities for Female Participation in Kenya
+Value Chain Development for Tilapia And Catfish Products: Opportunities for Female Participation in Kenya

-• Findings suggest that high initial costs of fish farming, including land, training, and construction are among the major constraints to increased female participation in fish production.
+- Researchers found consumption of tilapia is dependent on the gender, marital status, age, family size, residential status, and education of consumers; the price of catfish and tilapia; and the perceived importance of product color, taste, smell, and nutritional value to consumers. - Findings suggest that high initial costs of fish farming, including land, training, and construction are among the major constraints to increased female participation in fish production.
 SWOT analysis indicated a need for more information sharing, highlighting the benefits of being close to urban markets.